Dice

 Don’t worry about the mule going blind - just keep plowing to the end of the row.

-other spellings: keep plowing to the end of the row, and focus on the task at hand
+variations: keep plowing to the end of the row, focus on the task at hand

 ★ This saying takes its imagery from farm life.
 A blind or balky mule might worry you, but the lesson is: keep moving and finish the work regardless.
 It’s a Southern way of saying "control what you can and don’t stress about the rest." ★